 Why focus on wood smoke?

-Since 2017, Environmental Initiative and our partners have achieved the following through Project Stove Swap:
+Since 2017, Environmental Initiative and our partners have achieved environmental, economic, and health improvement successes through Project Stove Swap.